jvanasco/dogpile_backend_redis_advanced/README.md

 There are several tradeoffs and concepts to consider:

 1. Do you want to access information outside of **dogpile.cache** (in Python scripts, or even in another language)
 2. Are you worried about the time to serialize/deserialize?  are you write-heavy or read-heavy?
 3. Do you want the TTL to be handled by **Redis** or within Python?
 4. What are your expiry needs?  what do your keys look like?  there may not be any savings possible.  but if you have a lot of recycled prefixes, there could be.
 5. What do your values look like?
 How many are there?

-This is test uses a particular dataset, and differences are inherent to the types of data and keys.
+This test uses a particular dataset, and differences are inherent to the types of data and keys.
 Using the strategies from the `region_msgpack_raw_hash` on our production data has consistently dropped a 300MB **Redis** imprint to the 60-80MB range.

-The **Redis** configuration file is also enclosed.  the above tests are done with **Redis** compression turned on (which is why memory size fluctuates in the full demo reporting).
+The **Redis** configuration file is also enclosed.
+The above tests are done with **Redis** compression turned on (which is why memory size fluctuates in the full demo reporting).

 Custom Lock Classes
 -------------------

-If your redis db gets flushed the lock will disappear.
-This will cause the redis backend to raise an exception EVEN THOUGH you have succeeded in generating your data.
+If your Redis db gets flushed the lock will disappear.
+This will cause the Redis backend to raise an exception EVEN THOUGH you have succeeded in generating your data.

 By using a ``lock_class``, you can catch the exception and decide what to do -- log it?, continue on, raise an error?
 It's up to you!

 	import redis.exceptions